dangyogi/RPOF-CMC/source/Article_VII.rst

    two-year terms of the Officers of the County Executive Committee.

    .. index::
-      single: audit committee; no disclosure
+      single: audit committee; members not to disclose

    By accepting an appointment to the Audit Committee of the County Executive Committee, the committee members agree not to disclose any of the financial records of the County Executive